 An academic area which the University uniquely identifies to the Commonwealth as providing one or more courses.

 A fail grade (WN - withdrawn with failure) that is awarded for a course from which an enrolled student has withdrawn.
 This grade appears on the academic transcript and is included in the calculation of a student’s Grade Point Average (GPA) as a zero (0).

 Academic Progress Committee

-The Committee is established under the ANU Academic Progress Rules that oversees decision making in cases of unsatisfactory academic progress.
+The Committee, established under the ANU Academic Progress Rules, that oversees decision making in cases of potential unsatisfactory academic progress.

 A level of student learning that is assessed through specified learning outcomes and about which there is consensus within the relevant disciplinary community.

 A scholarship where the primary eligibility criterion and/or primary selection basis is one or more access or equity characteristics.